-For multimedia consumption, watching videos presented no major issues.
+For multimedia consumption, watching videos on the Aorus 17G presented no major issues.
 Details can be lost in very bright areas although it performs well with details in shadows.
 We noticed some colour bands in gradients but artefacts in areas of uniform colour were minimal.
 Colours are generally clear and bright.
 Our light-bleed test showed that there was some noticeable halo effects around bright areas on dark backgrounds, but nothing too distracting.

 Performance of the Gigabyte Aorus 17G YC